 The Audio and Music Engineering (AME) major combines studies in engineering and applied sciences with music and audio production to give students a technically rigorous, design-based education in the field of audio, music and sonic engineering.
 The curriculum is built on a foundation of basic math and science and integrates elements of music, audio content production, acoustics, fundamental engineering science, signal processing hardware and software, electronics, and software engineering.
 Through a series of design and project courses integrated with their other course work, students build a project portfolio throughout their studies capped by a senior design project.
 The Bachelor of Science in AME (BS AME) is offered.
-Students also may earn a Bachelor of Arts in Engineering Science (BA-ES) with a program focus in AME.
 It also is possible to complete a minor in AME.